This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Metrics chosen for variety, not value

-- Automation that removed personalisation
+- Automation that removed any trace of personalisation

 - Data presentation without business context